 - Articulate findings from key research studies that support the use of the system as it relates to prevention, rehabilitation, discharge testing and performance enhancement.

 - Describe key aspects of performing mass testing for injury screening and prevention.

 - This systematic process allows clinicians to clearly match their intervention to the main problem of the patient.
 This model efficiently integrates the concepts of altered motor control, the neurodevelopmental perspective, and regional interdependence into musculoskeletal practice.

-If you have more questions regarding the Selective Functional Movement Assestment, kindly fill out this form and we shall reply as soon as possible.
+If you have more questions regarding the Selective Functional Movement Assessment, kindly click the button and fill out the form and we shall reply as soon as possible.
 All information will be held in utmost confidence.
 Thank you and have a great day.